-Do California Landlords Have To Provide Appliances?
-Guide for 2025–26
+Do California Landlords Have To Provide Appliances in 2026?

 Anthony A. Luna • October 13, 2025

-Do California Landlords Have To Provide Appliances?
-Guide for 2025–26
+Do California Landlords Have To Provide Appliances in 2026?

-This guide from Coastline Equity explains exactly what the law requires, how it affects your operations, and the smartest ways to prepare before the deadline arrives.
+This guide explains what the law requires, which properties are exempt, how it connects to California Civil Code §1941.1, and how to prepare your portfolio before the deadline.

-Assembly Bill 628 applies to all residential leases that are entered into, renewed, or amended on or after January 1, 2026.
+Assembly Bill 628 requires landlords to install and maintain a functioning stove and refrigerator in most residential rental units beginning with leases that are entered into, renewed, or amended on or after January 1, 2026.

 -